 Any student who has questions about this policy, believes he or she has been discriminated against based on a disability, or wishes to appeal a denied accommodation request should notify the ADA Coordinator (Educational Resources Center (Building 5), room 5-213, 919-536-7200, ext.
 6002).

-Visitors accompanying prospective or current students should direct questions and concerns to Disability Services.
+Visitors accompanying prospective or current students should direct questions and concerns to Accessibility Services.